 - WPA has been providing medical cover for over 100 years.

 - The company is well-known for its high levels of customer service.

 - WPA provides access to 600+ private hospitals.

 - In a recent survey of over 1000 medical professionals, 74% of doctors surveyed say they would commend WPA to family, friends and colleagues over other leading health insurers.

 Thanks to our long-standing relationship with WPA, we have access to special introductory terms for our visitors.

 - Or, receive a 25% discount on your first year’s premium for a single policyholder.

-To find out more about this special offer, or to ask any questions, simply fill in this form, and Steve Sargent will get back to you right away.
+To get a personalised quote or to ask any questions, please fill in this form, and our dedicated representative, Steve Sargent, will get back to you right away.

 Can I pay for private health insurance via my company?